louykiller/dictionary-game/README.md

 The structure of the web page is the same for the 2 languages but the database for the words is (obviously) different.

+# TODO
+- Make the UI better (create an event listener to check the word after pressing Enter, make the guesses list more robust, try to make the website phone friendly)
+- Organize the code better
+- Portuguese Version

+# More Ideas
+- Add a sugestion feature, where if a player makes a guess that's not in the valid words list, and would be correct with the current base word, the player can sugest a new word along with an example of the word (Example: Word - lol, example - acronym for laughing out loud (LOL))